fingo/spata/readme.md

 ```
 `parse` may throw `DataParseException` while `parseSafe` wraps the result in `Either[Throwable, A]`

-When specific format has to be provided, overloaded version of above methods are available:
+When a specific format has to be provided, overloaded versions of above methods are available:
 ```scala
 val df = new DecimalFormat("#,###") val num: Double = StringParser.parse[Double]("123,45", df)